Rob Saner-Haigh: Ordained ministry

 He was ordained deacon in 2005, and priest in 2006.
 He was curate of Appleby-in-Westmorland in the Diocese of Carlisle from 2005 to 2007, then from 2007 to 2010 held the joint post of bishop's domestic chaplain, and curate of Dalston with Cumdivock, in the same diocese.
 From 2008 to 2010, he was also director of ordinands for the diocese.

 In 2010, he was appointed priest in charge of Kendal Parish Church, and held that position until 2020 when he became a residentiary canon of Newcastle Cathedral and Director of Mission and Ministry for the Diocese of Newcastle.

 On 27 May 2022, it was announced that he was to become Bishop of Penrith in the Diocese of Carlisle.
 He was consecrated as a bishop by Stephen Cottrell, Archbishop of York, on 15 July 2022 during a service in York Minster.
-Since the retirement of James Newcome as Bishop of Carlisle in August 2023, Saner-Haigh has been acting diocesan bishop of the Diocese of Carlisle.
+Following the retirement of James Newcome as Bishop of Carlisle in August 2023, Saner-Haigh was acting diocesan bishop of the Diocese of Carlisle.

-On 9 May 2025, it was announced that he will become the Bishop of Carlisle following the retirement of James Newcome.
-The date of his installation has not yet been confirmed, however.
+On 9 May 2025, it was announced that he would become the Bishop of Carlisle.His election was confirmed on the 1 September 2025 and he was installed at Carlisle Cathedral on 29 November 2025.